 - Look for existing wifi extenders or mesh systems (a telltale sign of coverage issues)

-4. Electrical Socket Positioning: Power Where You Need It
+<strong>4.
+Electrical Socket Positioning: Power Where You Need Itstrong>

 Modern homes require power in the right places for all our devices.
 Poor socket positioning can limit your tech setup options and create unsightly extension lead situations.